-The identification of 19 microdiamonds and one macrodiamond from these beach sand sediment samples proximal to geophysical targets is extremely positive and very encouraging, as it is very rare to identify microdiamonds or macrodiamonds in field sediment samples.
+The identification of a total of 19 microdiamonds and one macrodiamond from these 2018 and 2023 beach sand samples proximal to geophysical targets is extremely positive and very encouraging, as it is very rare to identify microdiamonds or macrodiamonds in field sediment samples.
+Several of these microdiamonds have features that indicate they are fragments of larger diamonds.